flutter/website/src/docs/cookbook/testing/unit/introduction.md

 [`flutter_test`]({{site.api}}/flutter/flutter_test/flutter_test-library.html)
 package provides additional utilities for testing widgets.

-This recipe demonstrates the core features provided by the `test` package.
+This recipe demonstrates the core features provided by the `test` package using the following steps:

+  1. Add the `test` or `flutter_test` dependency.
+  2. Create a test file.
+  3. Create a class to test.
+  4. Write a `test` for our class.
+  5. Combine multiple tests in a `group`.
+  6. Run the tests.

 For more information about the test package, see the [test package documentation]({{site.github}}/dart-lang/test/blob/master/README.md).

-## Directions

-  1. Add the `test` or `flutter_test` dependency
-  2. Create a test file
-  3. Create a class to test
-  4. Write a `test` for our class
-  5. Combine multiple tests in a `group`
-  6. Run the tests

 ## 1. Add the test dependency